I’m a Product Designer at Shelter Insurance, focused on creating commercial and enterprise applications.

 My decade in HR taught me how to build solutions that work for real people.

-Hi, I'm Pam—I design products that understand people, not just users.
+Hi, I'm Pam — I design products that understand people, not just screens.

 My work